Economics Summer Courses

 Online: MTWTh, 01:00PM - 04:00PM

-The course will use economics, urban studies, and social service policy to examine economic, political and social issues that impact the local Bronx community.
-Topics covered will include budgetary policy, education policy, community development and investment and university/neighborhood relations, among others.
+In this course, students will use economics, urban studies, and social service policy to examine economic, political, and social issues that impact the local Bronx community.
+Topics covered will include budgetary policy, education policy, community development/investment, and university/neighborhood relations, among others.

 CRN: 14874